Geomap Visualization

 Data update

-You can configure geomap to enable users to drill down into data directly from a chart by clicking any data point.
-This enables users to view data such as records and record lists from data tables.
+By default, users can drill down into data or launch a URL directly from a chart by selecting data points, slices, categories, or scores.
+This lets users view data such as records and record lists from data tables or KPI data from indicators or go to a URL that you specify.

-Presentation properties
+Presentation

 The presentation properties control the physical appearance of the chart.
 Use these properties to control how your users consume the data.
 Select the chevron icon to expand the section and display the properties in each category.